CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 ### Description

-The submission identifies a weakness, but it is a duplicate of (or partially overlaps) existing weaknesses, indicating problems with the submission or associated CWE entries.
+The submission identifies a weakness, but it is a duplicate of (or partially overlaps) existing weaknesses or other submissions, indicating problems with the submission or associated CWE entries.